rubenwardy/minetest_modding_book/chapters/lua.md

 Woah, what happened there? a, b, and result are **variables**.
 They're like what you get in mathematics, A = w * h.
 The equals signs are **assignments**, so "result" is set to a + b.
-Variable names can be longer than one character unlike in math, as seen with the "result" variable.
+Variable names can be longer than one character unlike in mathematics, as seen with the "result" variable.
 Lua is **case sensitive**.
 A is a different variable than a.

 The word "local" before they are first used means that they have local scope,